Salvadel/soc-homelab-environment/setup/soar-server-setup.md

 | Name servers | 192.168.100.1 |
 | Search domains | leave blank |

-The screenshot below shows the output of the command `ip a`, confirming the static IP address is active on the Ubuntu Server - SOAR VM.
+The screenshot below shows the output of `ip a` confirming the static IP address is active on the Ubuntu Server - SOAR VM.

 ![SOAR IP Configuration](../images/soar-ip-config.png)

-The screenshot below shows the output of the command `ip route`, confirming the default gateway is correctly set to 192.168.100.1.
+The screenshot below shows the output of `ip route` confirming the default gateway is correctly set to 192.168.100.1.

 ![SOAR IP Route](../images/soar-ip-route.png)